akosma/TeachingEditor/README.md

 ### Client

-The client has been tested successfully on the Mac with the following
+The client has been tested successfully on several combinations of operating systems and browsers:

-browsers:
+- Cross-platform browsers:
     - Firefox 10
     - Chrome 17
+    - Opera 11
+- OS X "Lion"
     - Safari 5.1
+- Windows 7
+    - Internet Explorer 9
-- Opera 11
+- iOS
     - Mobile Safari for iOS 5.1 on the iPad (in this case, however, scrolling is not possible)

 Pay attention to the fact that the mobile libraries themselves might not be compatible with some of these browsers (in particular, Sencha Touch